bluestormcreative/jsforwp-react-bootcamp/barkparkapp/public/notes.md

     -- -- The start and end time selected
     -- -- A confirmation to reserve this slot
     -- -- A cancel button
-    -- -- Nice to have: the number of selections the user has already made for this week.
+    [x]-- -- Nice to have: the number of selections the user has already made for this week.

 [x]- Save selected time to another object.
 [x]-- Save data:
 [x]--- Defaults: Start/end/title
 [x]--- maybe make a unique ID for that slot to generate QR code

--   If the user clicks on their reserved timeslot, ask to confirm deleting that slot or keeping it?
+[x] - If the user clicks on their reserved timeslot, ask to confirm deleting that slot or keeping it?
+-- Update this to modal:
 -- Want to let this timeslot go?
 Yes, let some other pup use it!
 No, I want to use this time!

 -   Calendar view should show
     [x]-- the users reserved slots (limit 3)